top of page

 • 3 min read

-From floor beams in residential builds to long-span girders in commercial projects, choosing the right beam type directly impacts structural efficiency, fire safety, and code compliance under OBC 2024 and CSA O86.
+From floor beams in houses to long-span girders in commercial projects, selecting the correct beam type directly affects load capacity, fire resistance, constructability, and compliance with OBC 2024 and CSA O86.
+This article reviews the four most commonly used engineered wood beams in Ontario, followed by a comparison table and practical selection guidance.

 1. LVL – Laminated Veneer Lumber

-Laminated Veneer Lumber (LVL) is constructed by gluing multiple thin wood veneers in a parallel grain orientation.
+Laminated Veneer Lumber (LVL) is manufactured by bonding thin wood veneers with parallel grain orientation, resulting in high strength and stiffness.

-• Fire Rating: 1 hour (Type X gypsum)
+• Fire rating: 1 hour (with Type X gypsum)

-• Applications: Garage headers, floor beams, large lintels
+• Typical applications: Garage headers, floor beams, large lintels

 2. LSL – Laminated Strand Lumber

-LSL uses aligned wood strands (like aspen or poplar) bonded under pressure for excellent stability and affordability.
+LSL is produced using aligned wood strands (typically aspen or poplar) bonded under pressure.
+It offers good dimensional stability at a lower cost.

-• Span: Up to 60 ft (practical use often less)
+• Maximum span: Up to 60 ft (practical spans are usually shorter)

-• Applications: Rim boards, tall walls, mid-span floor supports
+• Typical applications: Rim boards, tall walls, mid-span floor supports

-• Moisture Note: Not recommended for exposed use
+• Moisture note: Not recommended for exposed conditions

-Why specify LSL?
-It’s dimensionally stable and cost-effective, ideal for residential framing and multi-unit housing.
+Why specify LSL: LSL is cost-effective and stable, making it suitable for residential framing and multi-unit housing.

 3. PSL – Parallel Strand Lumber

-PSL is made from long wood strands aligned longitudinally, delivering superior strength for long-span or heavily loaded applications.
+PSL is made from long wood strands aligned longitudinally, providing high load capacity for demanding structural conditions.

-• Moisture Note: Not suited for exposed environments
+• Moisture note: Not suitable for exposed environments

-Use case: Custom homes and commercial projects where long clear spans or concentrated loads are present.
+Best use: PSL is commonly used in custom homes and commercial projects requiring long clear spans or concentrated loads.

 4. Glulam – Glue-Laminated Timber

-Glulam consists of stacked and bonded dimensional lumber, offering both strength and architectural flexibility.
+Glulam consists of bonded dimensional lumber layers and offers both structural capacity and architectural flexibility.

-• Applications: Vaulted ceilings, entry canopies, visible framing
+• Typical applications: Vaulted ceilings, canopies, exposed framing

-• Moisture Note: Good for exterior use if properly sealed
+• Moisture note: Suitable for exterior use when properly sealed

 Fire Rating